elmtree-askmo/cloudcannon-app/content/learn/medicine/how-does-acute-kidney-injury-occur-in-patients-with-cirrhosis.md

 url: /learn/medicine/questions/how-does-acute-kidney-injury-occur-in-patients-with-cirrhosis
 score: -1.0
 related_article1:
-    id: 98990
+    id: 98979
     title: >-
-        What are the latest advancements in the treatment of cirrhosis complications?
+        What are the risk factors for portal vein thrombosis in cirrhosis patients?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-the-latest-advancements-in-the-treatment-of-cirrhosis-complications
+    url: /learn/medicine/questions/what-are-the-risk-factors-for-portal-vein-thrombosis-in-cirrhosis-patients
 related_article2:
-    id: 98979
+    id: 98992
     title: >-
-        What are the risk factors for portal vein thrombosis in cirrhosis patients?
+        What are the potential side effects of treatments for variceal bleeding?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-the-risk-factors-for-portal-vein-thrombosis-in-cirrhosis-patients
+    url: /learn/medicine/questions/what-are-the-potential-side-effects-of-treatments-for-variceal-bleeding
 related_article3:
-    id: 98987
+    id: 98975
     title: >-
-        What role does lifestyle modification play in the management of cirrhosis?
+        What are the long-term management strategies for variceal bleeding?
-    subject: Health Studies
+    subject: Medicine
-    url: /learn/health-studies/questions/what-role-does-lifestyle-modification-play-in-the-management-of-cirrhosis
+    url: /learn/medicine/questions/what-are-the-longterm-management-strategies-for-variceal-bleeding
 related_article4:
-    id: 98971
+    id: 98983
     title: >-
-        What are the primary causes of cirrhosis?
+        What are the potential complications of advanced liver disease?
     subject: Medicine
+    url: /learn/medicine/questions/what-are-the-potential-complications-of-advanced-liver-disease
+related_article5:
+    id: 98990
+    title: >-
+        What are the latest advancements in the treatment of cirrhosis complications?
+    subject: Medicine
-    url: /learn/medicine/questions/what-are-the-primary-causes-of-cirrhosis
+    url: /learn/medicine/questions/what-are-the-latest-advancements-in-the-treatment-of-cirrhosis-complications
 ---

 &nbsp;